cucumber/language-service/CONTRIBUTING.md

 6. Add the name of the new language to the `LanguageName` type
 7. Update `languageByName` in `src/language/language.ts`
 8. Update `src/tree-sitter-node/NodeParserAdapter.ts`
+9. Update `test/language/ExpressionBuilder.test.ts` to include the new language if it supports Cucumber Expressions
-9. Run tests
+10. Run tests

 As you are working on step 4 and 5 - use [tree-sitter playground](https://tree-sitter.github.io/tree-sitter/playground)
 to build your query.
-The queries must have [capturing nodes](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax):
+The queries _must have_ [capturing nodes](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax):

 - `defineParameterTypeQueries`: `@expression`, `@name` and `@root`
 - `defineStepDefinitionQueries`: `@expression` and `@root`

+Changing the names of these aliases will result in test failures, even if they work within the tree-sitter playground.

 ## One last thing